Heather Roan Robbins

-Early years: My mother was an artistic psychiatric nurse, my father was an abstract mathematician; our family joke was that you put them in a blender and get an astrologer.
+Early years-Philadelphia/New England: My mother was an artistic psychiatric nurse, my father was an abstract mathematician; our family joke was that you put them in a blender and get an astrologer.
 I grew up wandering the halls of anthropology and art museums in Philadelphia, fascinated by the Sumerian and Egyptian sections; those images filled my childhood dreams.

-In my first year of high school, the school’s telephone operator was the niece of the famous astrologer Caroll Righter; with her astrological books open she was a better counselor than the school therapist, and I wanted to know how she did it.
+In my first year of high school, the school’s telephone operator was a niece of the famous astrologer Caroll Righter; with her astrological books open she was a better counselor than the school therapist, and I wanted to know how she did it.
 I hung around to pump her for information and one day heard her mumbling concern over some impending tough aspects.
 She stopped two teachers whose transits were particularly challenging (she had everyone’s chart on file) and asked them to be a bit careful this weekend.
 The elder drama teacher died of a heart attack on stage and the younger one fell downstairs and broke a limb.
 I asked her to tell me everything she knew.

 I took my ephemeris (a book of planetary positions) everywhere from 14 years on, looked up everyone I met, scanned their hands, and researched my way through an adventurous life.
 I studied with every astrologer and intuitive whose path I crossed.
 I carried this work through my work in human resources and human potential fields in southern New England.
 Palmistry, astrology and other intuitive arts were a natural way to broaden my toolbox and help me be of service.
 They were invaluable tools as I raised two children, one with special needs, and negotiated through their adolescence.
-As a staff astrologer with a family therapy group in RI, I did some fascinating supervised work exploring the patterns of family dynamic back through generations.
+As a staff astrologer with a family therapy group in RI I did some fascinating supervised work exploring the patterns of family dynamic back through generations.

 New Mexico: In the late 1980s a friend of mine took sick in Santa Fe, New Mexico; I came to visit, and found she had four months to live.
 I stayed to help her through her transition and fell in love with the wild terrain and the warm hearts of New Mexico.
 Hospice is a great way to get past tourist traps and get real with the people.